 Room tone example • Subscribe to StudioBinder’s YouTube Channel

-- Smoothing cuts between takes
+- Smoothing out film cuts between takes.

-- Blending ADR with original dialogue
+- Blending ADR with original actor dialogue.

-- Matching background sound across different shots
+- Matching background sounds correctly across different shots.

 - Editors will often loop or extend room tone recordings and adjust their levels so the background remains consistent throughout the scene.